-I remember being handed a prescription for antidepressants.
+I remember the doctor handing me a prescription for antidepressants.
 I was confused.
-I didn’t want antidepressant medication.
-I wasn’t depressed.
-I just felt unwell.
+Why was I being prescribed antidepressant medication?
+I wasn’t depressed, just unwell.

 That prescription scared me.
 I never got it filled.

-But I did go to counselling over the years at different times.
-Sometimes that helped, sometimes not so much.
+But I did go to counselling over the years.
+Sometimes counselling helped, sometimes not so much.

 And sometimes I let it take me for a little while because fighting was exhausting.
 But I am thankful that I am one of the lucky ones and could fight against it.
 I would eventually become very impatient with myself and knew enough was enough, and I had to do something positive.
 How we battle anxiety is different for everyone.
 For me talking things through with someone who doesn’t judge helps.